 While learning for its own sake is commendable, most people thinking about graduate school also are at least a little bit interested in how a master’s program might fit into their career plans.

 More than 700 students have gone through PAR over the last four decades, and roughly two-thirds of them currently are with the media or in media-related fields.

-Broadcast alums are executives, producers and reporters with television and radio outlets in the Chicago, St. Louis, Washington, Philadelphia, Atlanta, Minneapolis-St. Paul, Denver, Orlando, Indianapolis, Raleigh-Durham, Nashville and other markets throughout the U.S., as well as with Al Jazeera, C-SPAN and National Public Radio.
+Broadcast alums are executives, producers and reporters with television and radio outlets in the Chicago, St. Louis, Washington, Atlanta, Minneapolis-St. Paul, Denver, Orlando, Indianapolis, Raleigh-Durham, San Diego, Nashville and other markets throughout the U.S., as well as with Al Jazeera, C-SPAN and National Public Radio.

 PAR alums also account for roughly half of the Capitol press corps, including five bureau chiefs.